isaurabhprakash/Maryo/README.md

 # Maryo
-Developed as a part of Online Training on Python by Internshala
+Developed as a part of Online Training on Python by Internshala.

 ### Abstract
 A Mario like game developed using the Pygame module in Python as a part of the Internshala Online Certification Program on Python.